vireax/vibration/ch2.md

 # CO-OPERATIVE CO-EVOLUTION #

-> A paragraph explaining organization of the chapter
+*A paragraph explaining organization of the chapter*

+In order to solve damage detection problem using co-operative co-evolutionary gentic algorithms, prior knowledge of conventional genetic algorithms, encoding, selection method, and reproduction should provide a baseline into programming ccga.
+Based on the concept of evolution within species and finite element analysis of vibration in truss structure, numerical tests in the next chapter should provide practical approach for comparison with previous works on similar structure.

 ## 2.1 Genetic algorithm ##